 Center for Research Strategy (CRS)

-Commonly called the Bypass Budget, this document is sent to the President and Congress for each fiscal year to inform them of the NCI’s best professional judgment on the funding needed to make the most rapid progress against cancer.
-CRS convenes internal stakeholders, gathers ideas, builds a vision, and composes the plan.
-CRS collaborates with OBF, OGCR, and OCPL to formulate a budget and communicate the plan to the public.
+This scientific planning and budget document is sent to the President and Congress each fiscal year to advise them of NCI’s best professional judgment on the funding needed to make the most rapid progress against cancer.
+CRS engages with NCI staff and extramural researchers to gather ideas for research areas that would benefit from additional support.
+The Center also works with stakeholders to highlight accomplishments that communicate the impact of the nation’s investment in cancer research and to build a vision for the future.
+CRS collaborates with NCI’s budget, congressional relations, and communications offices to formulate a budget and communicate the plan.

 Conducting Analysis and Evaluation at NCI

 CRS performs analyses for the NCI Office of the Director and in collaboration with NCI Divisions, Offices, and Centers (DOCs) in a variety of areas such as scientific topics, funding mechanisms, and investigator characteristics associated with NCI and NIH grant applications and funded projects.
 Each analysis is tailored to a specific research question or goal and is grounded in a solid understanding of NIH policy and data, as well as the context of the NCI budget and NCI’s position within NIH.
 CRS collaborates within NCI and across NIH to use the most appropriate and current data sources and tools available.
 Importantly, CRS interprets and presents analyses to support data-driven decision clearly and concisely, with appropriate acknowledgement of caveats and limitations.

 Evaluation is an important component of data-driven decision making.
 CRS consults with the NCI Office of the Director and the DOCs on evaluation-related projects, analyses, and requests.
 In addition, CRS conducts evaluations for select trans-NCI priority areas and represents NCI in trans-NIH evaluation-focused efforts.